Japan court acquits ex-TEPCO executives over Fukushima disaster

 But a review panel composed of ordinary citizens ruled in 2015 that the former officials should face trial, forcing prosecutors to proceed.

-Prosecutors argued that the three men - former TEPCO chairman Tsunehisa Katsumata, 79, and former vice presidents Sakae Muto, 69, and Ichiro Takekuro, 73 -- knew the risks to the plant posed by a tsunami in the area.
+All three defendants - former TEPCO chairman Tsunehisa Katsumata, 79, and former vice presidents Sakae Muto, 69, and Ichiro Takekuro, 73 - had pleaded not guilty.

-They accused the men of negligence for failing to take better safety measures.